chaytanc/chaytanc.github.io/_projects/governor-2024.md

 ---

 ## **Final Thoughts**
+My campaign ended after the results of the August 2024 primary advanced candidates Bob Ferguson and Dave Reichert to the September general election.
+There were ups and downs, but in the end this is one of the proudest journies of my life!
+We didn't win, but the effects are still rippling through Washington.
+Around election day, I received countless emails from supporters like this:
+>  Hi Chaytan.
+It was nice to finally read a candidate statement from a Democrat that actually mentions the environment.
+So many Democrats don't even bother to mention protecting the envoronment anymore.
+Even Jay Insley \[sic\] failed to mention the environment in his last run for Governor.
+>
+> In response to your strong pro environment statement my wife and I happily voted for you.
+Good luck.
-This campaign wasn’t just about winning an election — it was about shifting the conversation.
-While I didn’t take office, the ideas we championed remain as urgent as ever.

-If you believe in these principles, keep organizing.
-There is lots to be done.
-And do reach out if you need a hand :/)
+The campaign wasn’t just about winning an election — it was about shifting the conversation and a starting point for more powerful direct action.
+We earned about 6,500 votes statewide, and each one is an honor to me.
+While I didn’t take office, the ideas are still reverberating and I hope they will inspire others.
+Now, I plan to build on the desire for environmental rights through deeper community organizing.
+I hope to see others take up the mantle or join me.
+Until then, I'll keep myself busy.
+And do reach out if you're working on something and need a hand :/)

 ---

-## **🔗 Explore More**
+## **More**
 You can view the full campaign site below:

-<iframe src="https://chaytan2024.com" width="100%" height="600px" style="border:none;"></iframe>
+<iframe src="https://chaytan2024.com" width="100%" height="600px" style="border:none;" sandbox></iframe>

 ---

-Let me know if you want any more tweaks! 🚀